thingsdb/ThingsDocs/v0/content/collection-api/isutf8.md

 ---
 title: "isutf8"
-weight: 138
+weight: 137
 ---

-This function determines whether the value passed to this function is of type `raw` and contains valid utf8.
+This function determines whether the value passed to this function is of type [str](../../data-types/str) and contains valid UTF-8 characters.

 This function does *not* generate an [event](../../events).